T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval-Bench: A Multi-Dimensional Benchmark Dataset

-Unlike traditional video quality assessment tasks \cite{kou2024subjective, wang2019youtube, sinno2018large, konvid1k, hosu2017konstanz}, which typically represent video quality using a single score, this approach may obscure the strengths and weaknesses of T2V models in specific tasks.
+Traditional video quality assessment task \cite{kou2024subjective, wang2019youtube, sinno2018large, konvid1k, hosu2017konstanz} typically represents video quality using a single score, this approach may obscure the strengths and weaknesses of T2V models in specific tasks.
 It fails to provide a detailed analysis of the dimensions where the model performs well or poorly.
-Moreover, it is essential to strike a balance between evaluation granularity and metric applicability.
-To address these challenges, we propose a multi-dimensional fine-grained subjective evaluation method.
-Specifically, we decompose the video generation capabilities of text-to-video models into an overall impression and four primary dimensions:
+Existing evaluation approaches targeting T2V models also suffer from limited applicability.
+To address these challenges, we proposed a multi-dimensional subjective evaluation method.
+Specifically, we decomposed the evaluation of text-to-video generation into four dimensions:

-\begin{itemize} \item \textbf{Overall Impression:} The intuitive feel and general impression of the video of the evaluators serve as the model's overall score. \item \textbf{Text-Video Consistency:} Whether the video content aligns with the given prompt. \item \textbf{Video Realness:} Whether the video appears to be machine-generated.
-For videos depicting real-world scenes, this dimension evaluates their conformity with reality; for surreal scenes, it assesses how well the video matches participants' expectations of animated, sci-fi, or other surreal content. \item \textbf{Technical Quality:} The performance of the video in terms of clarity, smoothness, and other technical aspects. \item \textbf{Aesthetic Quality:} The video's overall artistic presentation, including composition, color balance, artistic style, harmony, depth of field, and detail rendering. \end{itemize}
+\begin{itemize} \item \textbf{Overall Impression:} The evaluator’s intuitive feel and general impression of the video, serving as the video's overall score. \item \textbf{Text-Video Consistency:} Whether the video content aligns with the given prompt. \item \textbf{Realness:} Any content in generative videos that violates human common sense and the physical laws of the real world is not allowed.
+This indicator mainly quantifies whether there are situations in the video that violate physical laws (such as water not splashing when falling on the ground), physiological laws (a person having six fingers), and any human common sense (such as a sudden change in the number of subjects, inconsistent identity IDs, etc.). \item \textbf{Technical Quality:} The performance of the video in terms of definition, dynamic smoothness, and other technical aspects. \end{itemize}